tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 FIXES:

-- OpenLibrary + ISFDB author pseudonym lookups overwriting instead of enhancing
+- OpenLibrary + ISFDB author pseudonym lookups were overwriting instead of enhancing.
+- #139 "Update books": fields in "append" mode, will now properly append instead of prepending.
+- #90 / #140: crash after a warm-start (switching between apps)
+- "Update books": the format and other mappers are now enabled as per user settings

 REMOVED: